 188.8.131.52 Reasons for Reducing Inequality

-In a democracy, there can be a voter backlash.
-Martin Jacques wrote an article headed The death of neoliberalism and the crisis in western politics, which was published on Sunday 21 August 2016 by The Guardian, in which he asserted that economic inequality “is, bar none, the issue that is driving the political discontent that is now engulfing the west”.
+● In a democracy, there can be a voter backlash.
+Martin Jaques, in a 2016 article The death of neoliberalism and the crisis in western politics, asserted that economic inequality “is, bar none, the issue that is driving the political discontent that is now engulfing the west”.
 The election of Donald Trump and the British vote to leave the European Union in a ‘Brexit’, both in 2016, can be seen as examples of voter discontent with the political establishment.

 Unequal societies “have more violence, they have higher teenage birth rates, they have more obesity, they have lower levels of trust, they have lower levels of child well-being, community life is weaker and more people are in prison.”

 Although this was challenged, a convincing and detailed response was published: Professors Richard Wilkinson and Kate Pickett, authors of The Spirit Level, reply to critics.
 It showed that the critics had used questionable methods to try to discredit a message that they had found to be unwelcome.

 Two leading 20th century philosophers have offered clear thinking about economic inequality, putting forward centrist policies that might seem reasonable to many people and might therefore attract popular support: